 Instead, I have had to find a person not only willing to take a step aside to make a space for a ghost, but also be there in the same space while understanding and honoring the feelings my girls and I have around these rites of passage.
 It’s complex, it’s difficult to navigate, and it’s sometimes going to be frustrating and maddening.

-Yet for one who has experienced such profound loss herself, Kristi is handling the space as well as anyone could.
+Yet for one who has experienced such profound loss herself, my girlfriend is handling the space as well as anyone could.
 Not their mama or my wife, but as a new best friend, and a mothering, nurturing, type of woman who is accepting and kind hearted.

 As we reach more of these milestones and rites of passage, I feel as though I have been given a great gift—the honor of holding Suzanne’s memory and legacy close to my heart, while my girls are standing proud with a woman who loves and cares for them in a way that would also make their mama proud.